OHDSI/TheBookOfOhdsi/WhereToBegin.Rmd

 # Where to Begin {#WhereToBegin}

-*Chapter Leads: Hamed Abedtash & Kristin Kostka*
+*Chapter leads: Hamed Abedtash & Kristin Kostka*

 > “A journey of a thousand miles begins with a single step.” - Lao Tzu